Greg Leigh: Bradford City

 After Crewe Alexandra's attempts to sign him failed, Leigh went on trial at Bradford City.
-Following a successful trial with the club, he signed a one-year deal on 6 August 2015.
+Following a successful trial, he signed a one-year deal on 6 August 2015.

-However, Leigh struggled to fight for his first team place and spent most of the season as an unused substitute.
-Leigh then got his first team breakthrough when his fellow team-mate James Meredith was absent, due to international commitments and made his Bradford City debut on 13 October 2015, in the second round of the Football League Trophy, in a 2–1 loss against Barnsley.
-After continuously spending time on the substitutes bench, Leigh made his league debut for the club on 14 November 2015 against his former club, Crewe Alexandra, following Meredith's absence and Bradford City won 2–0.
+Leigh struggled to secure a first-team place and spent most of the season as an unused substitute.
+He got his first-team breakthrough when his fellow team-mate James Meredith was absent because of international commitments, and made his Bradford City debut on 13 October 2015, in the second round of the Football League Trophy, in a 2–1 loss against Barnsley.
+After continuously spending time on the substitutes' bench, Leigh made his league debut for the club on 14 November 2015 against his former club, Crewe Alexandra, following Meredith's absence and Bradford City won 2–0.
 He then scored his first Bradford City goal five days later in an FA Cup first round replay, in a 2–0 win over Aldershot Town.
 Three days later on 21 November 2015, Leigh scored his first league goal for the club, in a 2–0 win over Scunthorpe United.
-Following Merderith's return to the first team, Leigh lost his first team place once again and because of this, only made six league appearances for the club.
+Following Merderith's return to the first team, Leigh lost his first-team place once again and only made a total of six league appearances for the club.